ipython/ipython/docs/source/development/messaging.rst

         # included in IPython.
         'language_version': 'X.Y.Z',

+        # Information about the language of code for the kernel
+        'language_info': {
+            'mimetype': str,

+            # Pygments lexer, for highlighting
+            # Only needed if it differs from the top level 'language' field.
+            'pygments_lexer': str,

+            # Codemirror mode, for for highlighting in the notebook.
+            # Only needed if it differs from the top level 'language' field.
+            'codemirror_mode': str or dict,
+        },

         # A banner of information about the kernel,
         # which may be desplayed in console environments.
         'banner' : str,

+        # Optional: A list of dictionaries, each with keys 'text' and 'url'.
+        # These will be displayed in the help menu in the notebook UI.
+        'help_links': [
+            {'text': str, 'url': str}
+        ],
     }

+Refer to the lists of available `Pygments lexers <http://pygments.org/docs/lexers/>`_ and `codemirror modes <http://codemirror.net/mode/index.html>`_ for those fields.

 .. versionchanged:: 5.0